signalfx/integrations/gateway/README.md

 example, the configuration contains two rules: one that matches all metrics with four terms, and one that matches all metrics with six terms.

-If the following example config were used to process a graphite metric called `cassandra.cassandra23.production.thread_count`, it would output the following:
+If the following example configuration were used to process a Graphite metric called `cassandra.cassandra23.production.thread_count`, it would output the following:

     metricName = thread_count